-To link our observation of gene expression with independent measures of immune response and tissue damage, we performed a histological scoring of inflammatory cell infiltration (Table 3, Figure 4).
-At most no infiltration of leukocytes was observed in uninfected control mice except in few samples minimal infiltration was observed.

-We again describe observation of individual sampling days without performing statistical tests: In the laboratory isolate of E. falciformis a high score of inflammation was already observed during pre-patency (at day 5 dpi), the area occupied by immune infiltration remained high until 9 dpi and declined only towards 11 dpi.
-In contrast, in caeca of mice infected with the wild derived E. falciformis isolate only low inflammation was found in the pre-patent period.
-Infiltration consisted mainly of agranulocyte at this stage of infection.
-Inflammation then increased at day 7 onward, and during this period, granular leukocytes were seen.
+To link our observation of gene expression with independent measures of immune response and pathological changes, we performed a histological scoring of inflammatory cell infiltration (Table 3, Figure 4).
+No infiltration of leukocytes was observed in uninfected control mice besides a few exceptions with very low infiltration.
+Alternative: Uninfected mice did not have any inflammatory cell infiltration, besides a few (n= xx) exceptions with very low numbers of infiltrating cells.
+In mice infected with the laboratory isolate of E. falciformis a relatively high score of inflammation was already observed during pre-patency (at 5 dpi), the extent of immune infiltration remained high until 9 dpi and declined towards 11 dpi.
+In contrast, in caeca of mice infected with the wild derived E. falciformis isolate only low numbers of inflammatory cells were found in the pre-patent period.
+Infiltration consisted mainly of lymphocytes and plasma cells at this stage of infection.
+Inflammation then increased at 7 dpi onwards, and during this period, eosinophilic granulocytes were also detected.
 Infiltration was marked at 9 dpi before decreasing slightly towards 11 dpi.